 tents.
 By 1979 all exhibits which were

-once housed in some 12 tents were in permanent building located on slightly
+once housed in approximately 12 tents were now in permanent building located on slightly

 In 2005, the Coliseum and Hog Barn were demolished and a

-Multi Purpose Event Center was built with the help of grant monies received
+Multi-Purpose Event Center was built with the help of grant funding received

 from the U. S. Department of Commerce - Economic Development

-Volunteers from all walks of life - bankers, lawyers,
+Volunteers from all walks of life including bankers, lawyers,

-accountants, farmers, ranchers, etc., and a dedicated Board of Directors, give
+accountants, farmers, ranchers, business people, community people along with a dedicated Board of Directors, give

 endless hours of their time to make the Show a success.
-Without them it would be impossible to
+Without the tremendous efforts of all the volunteers and Directors, it would be impossible to

 The Show has continued to grow each year and now ranks as